Moscow (Москва) is the capital (both political and financial) of the Russian Federation and a major city of global importance.

 It is also a very good idea to keep the contact number for the Moscow Embassy of your country stored in your phone.

-To search for hotels in Moscow, visit our Gay Moscow Hotels page.
+We’ve selected some of the best in Moscow, visit our Gay Moscow Hotels page.

 Red Square (Krasnaya Ploshchad) – the heart of Moscow and the city’s most famous tourist spot.